Shadow Play (The Twilight Zone, 1959): Production notes

-Although no source material appears on screen, the episode is likely adapted from writer Charles Beaumont's short story "Traumerei" (which roughly translates from the German as "daydream" or "reverie") which originally appeared in the February, 1956 issue of Infinity Science Fiction.
+Although no source material appears on screen, the episode is likely adapted from writer Charles Beaumont's short story "Träumerei" (which roughly translates from the German as "daydream" or "reverie") which originally appeared in the February, 1956 issue of Infinity Science Fiction.
 Beaumont's teleplay features passages taken wholly and unchanged from his earlier story.

 Adaptations

 This episode was remade under the same title as part of the 1980s series in which Peter Coyote played Adam Grant.

 It was also adapted for radio under the same title as part of The Twilight Zone Radio Dramas in which Ernie Hudson played Adam Grant.